foysal777/cloth_store_backend_api/README.md

 # Cloth Store Project

 An e-commerce platform designed for selling clothing, with a range of features to enhance user experience.
-Users can browse items, add products to their cart, view product details, and perform various actions like sorting, filtering, and searching to find the perfect outfit.Thre are two types of user
+Users can browse items, add products to their cart, view product details, and perform various actions like sorting, filtering, and searching to find the perfect outfit.
+There are two types of user
 1) Admin
 2) User